mbocon/regal-recipes/README.md

 # regal-recipes

-Building a simple CRUD application in the form of a recipe
+Building a simple CRUD application in the form of a recipe app

 Technologies used :